 Any kind of car accident is traumatic, especially if it results in an injury to your neck or back.
 Filing and negotiating an injury claim on top of that can add even more stress to your life.

-While you recover from your rear-end accident, a Knoxville car accident attorney with the Law Offices of Ogle, Elrod & Baril, PLLC can work on getting you the compensation you deserve.
+While you recover from your rear-end accident, a Knoxville car accident attorney with OEB Law, PLLC can work on getting you the compensation you deserve.
 Call 865-546-1111 to set up a free consultation.